adaptive-democracy/hopeful-path/book/intellectual-property-and-assurance-contracts.md

 The Crowdsell Mechanism is essentially a variant of an innovation prize combined with assurance contracts, directly and immediately rewarding thought workers for making contributions to our commons of public domain work.

-The simplest general statement of the mechanism is this: at any time some group can offer to society some intellectual creation and a price, and then society can use systems like Persistent Funding to purchase that creation and place it permanently in the public domain.
+The simplest general statement of the mechanism is this: at any time some group can offer to society some intellectual creation and a price, and then society can use systems like Adaptive Funding to purchase that creation and place it permanently in the public domain.

 <!-- what about the secret period? -->